 - (f) Compliance Any adjustments to the Non-Highly Compensated Employee Average ADP for the current Plan Year shall be made in accordance with Code Section 401(k) and the Treasury Regulations issued thereunder. - (g) Adjustment for Earnings.
 After the Plan Administrator has determined the aggregate amount and character of Excess 401(k) Contributions to be distributed to a given Highly Compensated Employee, then that amount shall be adjusted for earnings.
 Effective for Plan years beginning on or after January 1, 2008, earnings shall be calculated through the end of the Plan Year.
-No earnings shall be calculated for the period between the end of the Plan Year in which such Excess 401(k) Contributions arose and the date of the corrective distribution of such amounts (the 'Gap Period').
-The earnings allocable to Excess 401(k) Contributions; provided, however, that the method shall not violate Code Section 401(a)(4), and that the method shall be used consistently for all Participants, for all corrective distributions under the Plan for the Plan Year, and for allocating earnings to Participants' Accounts. - (h) Matching Contributions Attributable to Excess 401(k) Contributions.
+No earnings shall be calculated for the period between the end of the Plan Year in which such Excess 401(k) Contributions arose and the date of the corrective distribution of such amounts (the "Gap Period").
+The earnings allocable to Excess 401(k) Contributions shall be calculated by the Plan Administrator using any reasonable method for computing the earnings allocable to Excess 401(k) Contributions; provided, however, that the method shall not violate Code Section 401(a)(4), and that the method shall be used consistently for all Participants, for all corrective distributions under the Plan for the Plan Year, and for allocating earnings to Participants' Accounts. - (h) Matching Contributions Attributable to Excess 401(k) Contributions.
 Any Matching Contributions attributable to Excess 401(k) Contributions, plus any earnings allocable thereto, shall be forfeited